Saturday, April 11, 2026: Guest Speaker

 October 1, 2022: An afternoon at the Lanark and District Museum.
 Guest Speaker Ann Graham spoke about “the museum holdings and artifacts” and quizzed on some of the display item’s history.

-June 11, 2022: During the Beckwith Heritage event, the folks meaning and visit the display booth heard Doug Sturgess speak about his keen interest in “Collecting several types of toys” since he was a child.
+June 11, 2022: During the Beckwith Heritage event, the folks who met and visited the display booth heard Doug Sturgess speak about his keen interest in “Collecting several types of toys” since he was a child.

 April 2, 2022: Guest Speaker Andrew Kercher, Port Huron Museum presented “From Beau Brummell to Skinny Jeans, a 200-